What is a Solenoid?

 High-temperature solenoids

-High-temperature solenoids are specifically engineered to operate in environments where standard solenoids would fail due to excessive heat.
-These solenoids utilize materials with higher thermal resistance and often incorporate advanced cooling mechanisms to manage elevated temperatures.
-For instance, high temperature solenoids may be designed to meet thermal classes such as Class H, which allows for higher operating temperatures without compromising performance.
+For instance, high-temperature solenoids may be designed to meet thermal classes such as Class H, allowing for higher operating temperatures without compromising performance.
 This makes them suitable for applications in harsh thermal environments, ensuring reliable operation even under extreme conditions.

 Testing